1981 Intercontinental Cup: Post-match

 Flamengo manager Carpegiani was delighted with his team's performance: "We were magnificent in the first half when I thought Liverpool were very disappointing.
 We played Zico further back than usual and, though he did not score, he did most of the damage".
 Reflecting on the match in a later interview, Andrade acknowledged the importance of playmaker Zico: “Zico was the great player in that team, but alongside him there was a lot of quality.
 It was a doddle in the first half.
 In the second half we managed the game.”
 Zico felt the Liverpool players had underestimated the ability of Flamengo: “Liverpool were the best team in Europe and they continued being so, they had high-quality players, great technical ability, but Flamengo played much better football and maybe they didn't expect we would be so strong.”
 Zico was awarded a Toyota Celica as a result of him being named man of the match.

 Liverpool manager Paisley was at a loss to describe his team's performance: "I have never seen our team so dull, so lacking in ideas and aggression.
 I simply cannot understand it".
 Liverpool captain Thompson was equally unsure about why they had failed to match Flamengo: “We let them dictate the pace of the game.
 We should have tried to quicken it up instead of attempting to match them at their slower tempo.
 We never played as we can do, and everyone knows we can do".
-Liverpool midfielder Graeme Souness praised the performance of Zico: “I wanted to see how he would react to a physical challenge, but I couldn't get close enough to him to find out."
-Looking back years later, Liverpool defender Mark Lawrenson admitted the players didn't take the match as seriously as Flamengo: “We simply didn't take the game seriously, the Brazilian boys had been there for ten days, training and acclimatising, and it was a big deal for them.
+Midfielder Graeme Souness praised the performance of Zico: “I wanted to see how he would react to a physical challenge, but I couldn't get close enough to him to find out."
+Looking back years later, defender Mark Lawrenson admitted the players didn't take the match as seriously as Flamengo: “We simply didn't take the game seriously, the Brazilian boys had been there for ten days, training and acclimatising, and it was a big deal for them.
 They absolutely battered us.
 Zico was sensational.”

 Liverpool finished the 1981–82 Football League First Division in first place, four points clear of Ipswich Town in second place.
 They also won the 1981–82 Football League Cup, beating Tottenham Hotspur 3–1 in the final.
 Despite their domestic success, Liverpool were unable to retain the European Cup.
 They were eliminated in the quarter-finals after Bulgarian team CSKA Sofia won 2–1 over two-legs.
 Flamengo won the 1982 Campeonato Brasileiro Série A defeating Grêmio in the finals.
 However, they were unable to retain the Copa Libertadores in 1982.
 They reached the semi-finals, but were eliminated by eventual winners Peñarol.

 A decision by the FIFA Council in 2017, considered all previous winners of the Intercontinental Cup to be world champions, on the same level as the FIFA Club World Cup.
 The two teams met each other again in the final of the 2019 FIFA Club World Cup.
 Liverpool won the final 1–0 in extra time.